andelf/rust-tron/README.md

 # rust-tron

-Rust implementation of the Tron whitepaper.
+Rust implementation of the Tron gRPC Client.

 This project is under active development.

 - [x] wallet-cli (the full feature wallet/rpc client)
   - [x] walletd (the wallet daemon)
-- [ ] node-cli, under active development
-  - [x] sync with java-tron node
-  - [ ] transaction handling

 ## TODOs

 - [x] wallet-cli